Legal issues in airsoft: Spain

-Weapons transport

-To carry and use weapons of the fourth category, they must be documented individually by a weapon card according to article 105 of the Weapons Regulation.

-Articles 146, 147, 148 and 149 of said Weapons Regulation also apply.

 Sweden

-In Sweden, Airsoft devices are considered limited effect firearms, and thusly fall under the Swedish Gun laws.
+In Sweden, airsoft devices are considered limited effect firearms, and thus fall under Swedish gun laws.
 To buy, and possess a limited effect firearm, one needs to be at least 18 years old (the law also makes room for special permits for people under 18 years old, but to date, no one seems to have been issued such a permit).
 Minors can be lent a limited effect firearm, if the lender is closely supervising and able to take the device from the minor immediately if needed.
-Violations of this is considered a guncrime, and both the minor, lender and the minor's guardians can be held accountable, with prison as a possible outcome if severe enough.
+Violations of this is considered a gun crime, and both the minor, lender and the minor's guardians can be held accountable, with prison as a possible outcome if severe enough.